-I’ve had some trouble getting the college to stand behind my accommodations, aka, they saw my diagnoses, declared that there were lots of things they do to make my educational experience more fair, and then tried for months do avoid doing those things.
+I’ve had some trouble getting the college to stand behind my accommodations, aka, they saw my diagnoses, declared that there were lots of things they do to make my educational experience fairer, and then tried for months to avoid doing those things.

 But sure that’s not all?

 Stay tuned next week to see the post about the shocking end to my trip to the audiologist!